Skip to main content

 How do clothes moths get into your home?

-Adult moths can occasionally fly in through windows or doors, especially in warmer months, although this is less common.
+While uncommon, adult moths can also occasionally fly in through windows or doors, especially in warmer months.

 Clothes moths prefer dark, undisturbed areas, which is why infestations typically originate in storage boxes, cupboards, or wardrobes in attics or basements.
 Case bearing moth infestations can start in birds' nests so it's worth checking unused chimneys too.